google/android-fhir/README.md

 ### SDC Gallery App
 This app includes a number of pre-loaded sample FHIR Questionnaires.

-The Gallery App showcases the structured data capture library functionality and the ability to easily deploy a FHIR Questionnaire and turn it into a data capture form.
+It uses the SDC library to create data capture forms using FHIR questionnaires.
 For supported widgets, features and known bugs, see the latest release notes.
 Contributing

 ## Contributing